Bobbie Clarke: Career in the United States

 In late 1965, Clarke, "Prince Stash", and Ralph Danks moved to Hollywood where Bobbie replaced drummer Don Conka on several studio sessions with the original members of the band Love, consisting of Don Conka (drums), Bryan MacLean (rhythm guitar), Johnny Echols (lead guitar) and Ken Forssi (bass), with the addition of Vince Flaherty (vocals, harmonica).
 At the same time the band was recording with Vince Flaherty, they were also playing at a club called Bido Lito's with their leader Arthur Lee, but had not yet obtained a record deal of their own.
 Two recordings, "The Groove" and "Why", included Clarke as drummer, Daryl Dragon ("The Captain", of The Captain and Tennille, on the organ), and Charles Wright (on the rhythm guitar).
-An EP from the sessions was later released on the Verve label entitled "Vince and The Invincibles".
-In 1966 Bobbie Clarke also played with Frank Zappa, and cut a record with a band called "The Elves Themselves", augmented by members from Love and Jimi Hendrix.
-His career in the U.S. was cut short when he was arrested for cannabis possession, becoming the first UK rock musician to be deported from the United States.
+An EP from the sessions was later released on the Verve label entitled Vince and The Invincibles.
+In 1966 Bobbie Clarke also played with Frank Zappa, and cut a record with a band called The Elves Themselves, augmented by members from Love and Jimi Hendrix.
+His career in the U.S. was cut short when he was arrested for cannabis possession, becoming the first U.K. rock musician to be deported from the United States.